iclr-blogposts/2024/_posts/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective.md

 Actually, the most intuitive way to conduct a GIA is to design a function that takes gradients as input and then outputs recovered images.
 For a target network, image-gradient tuples are easy to collect, therefore the prior knowledge could be encoded in such an end-to-end neural network through model training.
 {% include figure.html path="assets/img/2024-05-07-understanding-gradient-inversion-attacks-from-the-prior-knowledge-perspective/Picture3.jpg" class="img-fluid" %}

 Here, the neural network resembles a GAN generator which takes in representation vectors and outputs a synthesized image.
 However, instead of abstract latent codes, such a network receives gradient vectors to generate images.
 In implementations, Wu et.al<d-cite key="wu2023learning"></d-cite> utilizes *feature hashing* to reduce the dimension of gradient vectors.
-For network picking, they use a simple 3-layer MLP to generate flattened images, which is different from widely-used GAN sturctures.
+For network picking, they use a simple 3-layer MLP to generate flattened images, which is different from widely-used GAN structures.
 However, such a method faces multiple difficulties, such as large input sizes and limited structural flexibility.